 A Pap smear allows your doctor to look at the cells from your cervix (the lower part of your womb) and see if there are any problems, such as cancer.
-An abnormal Pap smear means that the cells of your cervix have shown some slightly abnormal changes.
+An abnormal Pap smear means that the cells of your cervix have shown some slightly unusual changes.
 Some abnormal cells are more likely than others to be cancerous.
 If your Pap smear is abnormal, ask your doctor which of the following changes you have.

 ASC stands for atypical squamous cells.
 Squamous cells form the surface of your cervix.
 ASC is divided into two categories:

-- ASC-US means ASC with "uncertain significance": Although some of your cells are not normal, your doctor may not know why the cells changed or what impact it will have on you.
+- ASC-US means ASC with "uncertain significance."
+Although some of your cells are not normal, your doctor may not know why the cells changed or what impact it will have on you.
 These changes are usually not serious and may be caused by a vaginal infection or infection with a virus called HPV (human papillomavirus).
-Your doctor may want to do a follow-up examination such as a repeat Pap smear or HPV testing.
+Your doctor may want to do a follow-up examination, such as a repeat Pap smear or HPV testing.